MatthewStarr/articles/README.md

 # Articles by Matt Starr

 This is a list of recent articles I wrote whilst working at <a ref="https://www.laundrapp.com/">Laundrapp</a>, an on demand laundry and dry cleaning app.
-They cover a range of topics including cleaning, clothing, tech, events and more.
+These articles cover a range of topics including cleaning, clothing, tech, events and more.

 Happy reading!